ec-europa/platform-dev/profiles/common/modules/custom/nexteuropa_piwik/README.md

 The notification with the following message should be displayed:
 "The PIWIK advanced rules are turned on."
 A new configuration tab "Advanced PIWIK rules" should become visible.
+Enabling the "Advanced PIWIK rules" process performs resetting the entity cache info and rebuilding the menu.

 #### Custom PIWIK rule types <a name="rule-types"></a>
 There are two types of PIWIK rules: